Part 2 · The Fragile Link

 Resident, Dahisar

-Problems faced by applicants
+Problems reported by applicants

 When treatment breaks dignity